TheGhulam/gahme/README.md

 ## About me
-I'm a Computer Science student interested in machine learning, blockchain and cyber security.
+I'm a Computer Science student interested in machine learning, blockchain, and web development.
 I have [specialized](https://coursera.org/verify/specialization/JYBKS8YFFQUG) in Deep Learning.

 ## Links